-When the host machine is turned on, 5VDC power is supplied to the finisher controller PCB from the host machine.
-Then the finisher controller PCB sends the power-on signal (REMOTE) to the power supply unit.
-The power is turned on due to this operation, and 24VDC power is supplied to the finisher controller PCB.
-24VDC power is used to drive the motors and the solenoids, while 5VDC power is used for sensors and ICs on PCB.
+The finisher controller PCB is supplied with 24 VDC power (and 5 VDC power) when the host machine is turned on.
+24 VDC one is used to drive the motor solenoids, while 5 VDC is used for sensors and ICs on PCBs.
 Both lines are also used to feed power from the finisher controller PCB to the saddle stitcher controller PCB.
 Power is also supplied to the punch driver PCB when the optional puncher unit is mounted.

 Some of the 24 VDC power used to drive motors is cut off when the door switch (MS1) is open.
-However, the power to the saddle stitcher controller PCB and the punch driver PCB will not be cut off.
+The power to the saddle stitcher controller PCB, however, will not be cut off.